The 17th of May 2012, five young guys from Sweden met for the first time in real life.

 The guys realized that it all began on Youtube.
 This is the platform they where discovered on.

-And this is where the focus will be, starting the 14th of September.
+This is where the focus will be.